armstrap/armstrap.github.io/_posts/2013/2013-05-21-armstrap-ox-released.md

 **Maker / Entrepreneur Friendly**

-The ARMstrap OX uses 0805-sized SMT components and has a breadboard-friendly layout, allowing for quick and easy prototyping.
+The Armstrap OX uses 0805-sized SMT components and has a breadboard-friendly layout, allowing for quick and easy prototyping.
 Schematics and board layout files are always open-source and free to use for any purpose.

 Click [here][2] to get more information or if you are interested in buying one.